NagelTech/NTJsonModel/README.md

 ----

-It's not unusual to have "plymorphic" objects in JSON, where a base class has several descendent classes that vary based on some field (the object type.)
+It's not unusual to have "ploymorphic" objects in JSON, where a base class has several descendent classes that vary based on some field (the object type.)
 NTJsonModel can automatically create the correct descendent class, all you need to do is declare the following method in the base class:

 	+(Class)modelClassForJson:(NSDictionary *)json;